romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 `.update` takes an object with columns and values to update records.

-By default `.update` will return count of inserted records.
+By default `.update` will return count of created records.

 Place `.select`, or `.selectAll`, or `.get` before `.update` to specify returning columns.